Academic regalia of Columbia University: Gowns

-Columbia Bachelor's and Master's gowns are slate blue, with two black tabs sewn into the yolk seam on either side of the gown with crowns embroidered onto them.
+Columbia Bachelor's and Master's gowns are slate blue, with two black tabs sewn into the yoke seam on either side of the gown with crowns embroidered onto them.
 This is due to the intricacy of the design of the crown, which needed to be embroidered onto a separate piece of fabric first.
-Bachelor's and Master's gowns are differentiated from Bachelor's gowns by their oblong sleeves, which open at the wrists.
+Master's gowns are differentiated from Bachelor's gowns by their oblong sleeves, which open at the wrists.
 Doctoral gowns have facings of black velvet, with three black velvet chevrons on each sleeve; their crowns are embroidered directly onto the facing.
 The velvet chevrons were formerly colored to indicate the wearer's degree.

 Bachelor's and master's candidates wear traditional mortar-boards, while doctoral candidates wear octagonal black velvet tams with gold tassels.

 Hoods

 The hoods worn as part of Columbia's academic regalia largely conform to the guidelines set by the Intercollegiate Code of Academic Costume.
-The interior of the hood is Columbia blue, representing the school, and the facing and backing of the hood is in the standard colors used to indicate the academic discipline in which the degree was earned.
+The interior of the hood is Columbia blue and white, representing the school, and the facing and backing of the hood is in the standard colors used to indicate the academic discipline in which the degree was earned.
 Though all graduates are entitled to wear a hood, generally only doctoral students wear them.